E-larmS: Berkeley's Earthquake Early Warning Algorithm

 User actions: Our beta-testers across the San Francisco Bay Area received the alert at the same time as the Berkeley Seismo Lab.
-BART has implemented an automated train-stopping system.
+BART implemented an automated train-stopping system.
 The system activated and would have stopped trains, however, at 3:20 in the morning there were no trains running.
-The alert was received in the 911 center in San Francisco and the the UC Police.
+The alert was received in the 911 center in San Francisco and by the UC Police.

 March 28, 2014